-Dr. Furlan then went on to lead to development of the Opioid Manager, a tool designed to help doctors when prescribing opioids.
+Dr. Furlan went on to lead the development of the Opioid Manager, a tool designed to help doctors when prescribing opioids.
 The tool is a user-friendly, double-sided, colour-coded chart that condenses the key elements of the 200-page guideline.
 It is also available as an app.

 Guideline and tool widely disseminated

-The guideline and tool are also proving to be useful, according to health-care practitioners who have used them.
+The guideline and tool are also proving to be useful to health-care practitioners who have incorporated them into their practice.
 One of them is Dr. Peter MacDougall, director of the Nova Scotia Chronic Pain Collaborative Network, a medical consultant with the Nova Scotia Prescription Monitoring Program and an associate professor in the Department of Anesthesia and Family Medicine at Dalhousie University in Halifax.